-Direction for ALL returning travellers to Canada (including those returning from the United States):
+Direction for ALL returning travellers to (including those returning from the United States)

-Those who choose to travel should make sure to follow public health guidance.
+Travel should be limited to only essential purposes.
+Those who choose to travel should make sure to follow public health measures.
 Here are steps to keep yourself and others safe:

 - Always practise the usual personal protective measures such as physical distancing, wearing a mask when that isn’t possible, and frequent hand hygiene.

-- Don’t travel if you, or someone you are traveling with, have any symptoms or feel sick.
+- Don’t travel if you, or someone you are traveling with, have any symptoms of COVID-19 or feel sick.